SteelCompendium/data-rules-md-dse/Abilities/Talent/3rd-Level Features/Force Orbs.md

       a creature or object within 5 squares as a ranged strike, losing the orb after the strike.
   - roll: Power Roll + Reason
-    t1: 2 damage
+    tier1: 2 damage
-    t2: 3 damage
+    tier2: 3 damage
-    t3: 5 damage
+    tier3: 5 damage
-  - effect: You create five orbs, and you are weakened while you have any orbs active.
+  - name: Strained
-    name: Strained
+    effect: You create five orbs, and you are weakened while you have any orbs active.
 ```